 “can result in a loss of empathy for patients, emotional numbing and a sense of no control.”

-Thus it is more important now than ever to teach and train health care professionals to recognise signs of compassion fatigue.
+Thus it is more important now than ever to teach and train health care professionals to recognise signs of the condition.

 “Through progressive exercises (beginning with the development of attentional stability and progressing through various analytical meditations), one gains insight into how one’s attitudes and behaviours support or hinder compassionate response.
 The practice of CBCT intensifies the desire to help others, allowing compassion to become more natural and spontaneous in one’s everyday life.
 It also helps increase personal resiliency by grounding one in realistic expectations of self and others.”